GoogleCloudPlatform/cluster-toolkit/frontend/docs/developer_guide.md

 - *go* - the development environment of the Go programming language, required to build Google HPC Toolkit
 - *hpc-toolkit* - a clone of the Google HPC Toolkit project.
 The *ghpc* binary should have already been built during the deployment.
 The *frontend* sub-directory contains the Django-based web application for the FrontEnd and other supporting files.
 - *django-env* - a Python 3 virtual environment containing everything required to support Django development.
 To activate this environment: `source ~/django-env/bin/activate`.
-- *run*’* -  directory for run-time data, including the following log files:
+- *run* -  directory for run-time data, including the following log files:
   - *nginx-access.log* - web server access log.
   - *nginx-error.log* - web server error log.
   - *supvisor.log* -  Django application server log.
 Python *print* from Django source files will appear in this file for debugging purposes.